Mohassann/Automatic-Topic-Detection/README.md

 we reported the average mean of each of the metrics.

 ## 3. We tested the impact of pre-processing on the datasets and the efficiency of each model.
+To investigate the impact of pre-processing on the performance of the topic modeling, we train the GS-DMM on the StackOverflow datase

 ## 4. Finally, we investigated the influence of
-a. number of topics K
+1. Number of topics K
-b. number of iterations
+2. Number of iterations
-c. number of pseudo documents for PTM and SATM
+3. Number of pseudo documents for PTM and SATM
-d. impact of M and λ on GPU-PDMM
+4. Impact of M and λ on GPU-PDMM